 The discontinued postretirement medical and life insurance benefits liability equals the accumulated postretirement benefit obligation.
-Associated with this liability is a net pre-tax actuarial gain and prior service credit of \$5.2 million (\$4.2 million after-tax) and \$5.4 million (\$4.9 million after-tax) at December 31, 2019 and 2018, respectively.
-The estimated net pre-tax actuarial gain and prior service credit that will be amortized from accumulated other comprehensive income into discontinued operations during 2020 are \$1.0 million and zero, respectively.
+Associated with this liability is a net pre-tax actuarial gain and prior service credit of \$4.4 million (\$3.6 million after-tax) and \$5.2 million (\$4.2 million after-tax) at December 31, 2020 and 2019, respectively.